- Apply & Join

 Throughout the application process, the CEC team will be in touch to get your chosen workspace solution ready for you.
 As soon as your ZTC and ZEC(s) are approved, you will be ready to move in and join the CEC Community.
 Our serviced offices are fully furnished and thoughtfully designed so that you can plug in and begin working as soon as you arrive.
 Each new community member is welcomed into the zone by way of an onboarding session.
 You’ll meet the team, get acquainted with the campus, and receive access to our community website, which offers opportunities to connect with the wider CEC community and provides helpful resources.

-Economic substance laws require that all Cayman special economic zone companies have a physical presence in the Cayman Islands.
+Economic substance laws require that all Cayman Islands Special Economic Zone Companies (SEZCs) have a physical presence in the Cayman Islands.
 This means that you, or someone on your team, will be required to live in Cayman for at least part of the year.
 As a Cayman resident, you will not only enjoy the corporate tax benefits but will also appreciate the reduction in personal income tax and capital gains tax.

-Our clients move their business to Grand Cayman from around the world with some coming to the island from Canada, the United States and the United Kingdom to enjoy the sun and sea.
-Others are seasoned experts in the benefits of operating a company from an SEZ and are moving their businesses from Singapore, Hong Kong, UAE, Belize and other established tax-friendly jurisdictions.
+Our clients move their business to Grand Cayman from around the world with some coming to the island from Canada, the United States and the United Kingdom to enjoy the cosmopolitan island lifestyle.
+Others are seasoned experts in the benefits of operating a SEZC and are moving their businesses from Singapore, Hong Kong, UAE, Belize and other established tax-friendly jurisdictions.
 Regardless of their path to get here, all of our clients agree that the Cayman Islands has one of the best standards of living in the entire world.

 Stay in touch and keep up-to-date with Cayman Enterprise City news…